kedacore/keda-docs/content/docs/2.0/scalers/apache-kafka.md

 - `consumerGroup`: consumer group used for checking the offset on the topic and processing the related lag.
 - `topic`: topic on which processing the offset lag.
 - `lagThreshold` How much the stream is lagging on the current consumer group.
 Default is 10.
 Optional.
+- `consumerOffsetReset` the offset reset policy for the consumer.
+Can be other "earliest" or "latest".
+Default is "earliest".

 ### Authentication Parameters